-PMU267Y1 - University of Toronto Faculty of Music Gospel Choir to mainstream contemporary gospel choir music.
+PMU267Y1 - University of Toronto Faculty of Music Gospel Choir

+This course will explore various forms of Gospel music repertoire, from its roots in the African American negro spiritual to mainstream contemporary gospel choir music.
 Students will develop their aural musicianship skills and their ability to 'learn by ear' through a rote style of teaching.
 Students will also be encouraged to develop their improvisation skills in solo and group settings.